-All external blockwork, wet area blockwork, blockwork below ground level and for the first 3 base courses above finished floor level shall be constructed using mortar with a damp-proof admixture such as "Cementaid Calblack" or similar.
+All external blockwork, wet area blockwork, blockwork below ground level, and for the first 3 base courses above finished floor level shall be constructed using mortar with a damp-proof admixture such as "Cementaid Calblack" or similar.
 This must be clearly noted on the drawings.

-All external blockwork walls shall be concrete filled all cores.
+All external blockwork walls shall be concrete filled all cores for non-domestic buildings.

-The use of unreinforced blockwork or brick masonry walls is prohibited.
+The use of unreinforced blockwork or brick masonry walls is prohibited for non-domestic buildings.